 Where are you going to conduct your research?
 Thinking about this question in geographical terms will help you to narrow down your research topic.
-Also, you need to think about the resources in terms of budget and time that are available to you.
+Also, you need to think about the resources in terms of available budget and time.
 If you're a student who will not receive travel expenses or any other out of pocket expenses, choose a location close to home, college or university.
 If you're a member of a community group on a limited budget, only work in areas within walking distance which will cut down on travel expenses.

-Also, you need to think about where you'll be carrying out your research in terms of venue.
+Also, you need to think about the venue.
 If you're going to conduct interviews or focus groups, where will you hold them?
 Is there a room at your institution which would be free of charge, or are you going to conduct them in participants' own homes?
 Would it be safe for you to do so?
 Would you be comfortable doing so?

 If you've answered 'no' to either of these last two questions, maybe you need to think again about your research topic.
-In 15 years I have encountered only one uncomfortable situation in a stranger's home.
+In 20 years I have encountered only one uncomfortable situation in a stranger's home.
 It can happen and you must never put yourself in a dangerous situation.
 Think very carefully about whether your chosen topic and method might have an influence on personal safety.